CaBS - Portfolio GDE Option

 Evaluation of the Written Portfolio

-Students will be required to turn in a portfolio (electronic PDF) consisting of the information outlined in the "Description of the Written Portfolio" to fulfill the requirements outlined in the Auburn University Department of Psychology GDE Written Exam Options document (Option IV).
+Students will be required to turn in a portfolio (electronic PDF) consisting of the information outlined in the "Description of the Written Portfolio" to fulfill the requirements outlined in the Auburn University Department of Psychological Sciences GDE Written Exam Options document (Option IV).
 The portfolio will be evaluated by the GDE committee within 2 weeks of submission.
 The GDE chair will provide written feedback based on the committee decisions regarding the passing or failing or each component of the written portfolio.

 - The conference presentations, publications, and teaching or service will be evaluated on a pass/fail criterion.
 If the student meets the requirements, this part of the portfolio will be considered passed.
 If the student does not meet the requirements (e.g., the student does not have a publication or does not submit the required documentation), this part of the portfolio will be considered failed.